webrot9/control_simulators/README.md

 File any issues on Github (https://github.com/webrot9/control_simulators/issues).
 You are welcome to also submit pull requests with additional simulator models or other upgrades.
-Note that your models must support licensing that will inherit whatever licensing we (Robert Capobiano and Arun Venkatraman) choose (and may modify in the future) for this repository.
+Note that your models must support licensing that will inherit whatever licensing we (Robert Capobianco and Arun Venkatraman) choose (and may modify in the future) for this repository.